stephanfabregas/vimconfig/README.md

 ### Link .vimrc

-In ~/ create a file called .vimrc and include one line in this file:
+In `~/` create a file called `.vimrc` and include one line in this file:

 ```
 runtime vimrc
 ```

-By default in vim from v7.4, vim will look for configurations in ~/.vim/vimrc and ~/.vimrc.
-But just to be safe, it's good to include this command in ~/.vimrc
+By default in vim from v7.4, vim will look for configurations in `~/.vim/vimrc` and `~/.vimrc`.
+But just to be safe, it's good to include this command in `~/.vimrc`.